-ESL 054 - English as a Second Language I 3.0 Credit(s) Lecture 3
+ESL 054 - English as a Second Language I

 English as a Second Language I is a beginning-level ESL course that introduces student to basic English vocabulary and grammar.
 Students practice listening comprehension, critical thinking, speaking, and writing of academic English.
 Students begin the writing process with writing simple sentences and short paragraphs.